We crunched the numbers for the Citi Double Cash and the Chase Freedom Unlimited to help you decide which one takes the prize for best cash back card.

 Downsides: You must pay your bill on time to earn the full 2% rate.
 You can’t redeem your cash back until you hit the $25 redemption threshold, although it’s a pretty reasonable threshold.
 The Citi Double Cash also doesn’t have a sign-up bonus, which is a common feature on the top rewards cards.

 Chase Freedom Unlimited overview

-Like the Citi Double Cash card, the Chase Freedom Unlimited card offers a higher-than-average cash back rate on general purchases, although it’s slightly less impressive: 1.5%, to be exact.
-That said, unlike the Citi Double Cash card, the card also offers bonus rewards in several spending categories: You’ll earn 5% back on travel purchased through Chase’s Ultimate Rewards portal and on Lyft purchases (through March 2022) and 3% back on dining and drugstore purchases.
+Like the Citi Double Cash, the Chase Freedom Unlimited offers a higher-than-average cash back rate on general purchases, although it’s slightly less impressive: 1.5%, to be exact.
+That said, unlike the Citi Double Cash, the Freedom Unlimited also offers bonus rewards in several spending categories: You’ll earn 5% back on travel purchased through the Chase Ultimate Rewards portal and on Lyft purchases (through March 2022) and 3% back on dining and drugstore purchases.